JEE 2021: Step by Step Guide for learning Chemistry

-The preparation tips for Chemistry for JEE Main 2020 will help you to know about important books and topics you should through while preparing for the entrance exam.
+- The preparation tips for Chemistry for JEE Main 2021 will help you to know about important books and topics you should through while preparing for the entrance exam.

 JEE Main Chemistry preparation requires a lot of practice of Conversions, Numerical and Revision of the theory.
-It is comparatively more scoring subject than physics and maths.
+It is a comparatively more scoring subject than physics and maths.

 Follow these Preparation tips that will guide you well and help achieve desired results:

 - The first step of preparation after you have analysed your syllabus and made a schedule, is to focus on Chemistry NCERT Textbooks.
 This is crucial to build your basics and clear the concepts in an easy way.

 - Also, start your preparation as early as possible.
 As an early starter, you will have time to tweak your preparation if you run off track.
 For example, if you are lagging in a particular section or topic, you will have enough time to study and understand it well.
 This way you can utilize your time reading and practising the problems hard.